ROCE Mastery: Investor’s Guide to Formulas & Examples

 Understanding Current Liabilities

 Current liabilities are the company’s debts or obligations due within one year.
-They are a crucial factor in assessing the capital employed as they provide insights into the short-term financial health of a business.
+They are a crucial factor in assessing the capital employed as they provide insights into a business’s short-term financial health.
 Current liabilities include accounts payable, short-term loans, taxes payable, and other similar obligations.

 Key points: